 In sum, it is possible for experts with sufficient knowledge of ecological conditions and cultural preferences for nature, to identify, restore, or develop nature-rich landscapes that appeal to broad groups of citizens over a long term and that by the same token have high potentials for biodiversity conservation.

-Citizen participation is a vital process in nature and landscape planning, but not in the sense that each local group should plan and manage its own local nature variety.
+Government, citizens, experts Citizen participation is a vital process in nature and landscape planning, but not in the sense that each local group should plan and manage its own local nature variety.
 Both in its scenic and recreational qualities and in the size of habitats, nature is too large in scale (and space is in the Netherlands too scarce) for such a checkerboard approach.
 Because of their character and scale, nature and landscape can only be effectively protected as collective goods.
 This implies that government has primary responsibility: it is government agencies at adequate scale levels that have to plan, monitor, and ensure the protection of nature and landscape.
 They can do so together with other actors (most prominently the larger nature protection organizations) but only when these other actors comply with governmental planning and maintain the collective good character of nature.
 Twenty years ago, this would have been too obvious to mention, but nowadays it is worth saying because many scholars herald the death of the state and put their hope in the initiatives of self-regulating citizens.
 As said, such a bottom-up approach to nature and landscape planning would not be effective.
-Moreover, it would be at odds with the views of citizens themselves, who in large majority agree on the primary responsibility of the government and are quite satisfied with the way government, together with large nature organizations, manages nature.v For all these reasons, it is both impossible and undesirable to work around government in planning and managing nature and landscapes.
+For all these reasons, it is both impossible and undesirable to work around government in planning and managing nature and landscapes.

 Then what is the role of citizens?
 First of all, they are the legitimate constituents of their national government.
 The nature protected by the government is, essentially, their commonly owned nature (not that of ecologists or nature organizations).
 As voters and taxpayers, they participate in nature protection.
 Moreover, as many do, they can support nature organizations.
 While these are rather passive roles, they are most vital in protecting nature.
 With citizen participation, of course, we usually refer to more active roles of citizens in initiating, planning and managing nature protection.
 Such roles, too, can be valuable.
 Active voluntary participation adds to the capacity of government and nature organizations to protect and manage nature; it boosts the commitment and education of the citizens involved; and it can help to improve and adjust plans and management procedures.
 These are good reasons to facilitate citizen participation whenever it is feasible.
 However, when citizen participation jeopardizes the consistent structure of protection, or when it threatens the status of nature as common good – that is, when it goes hand in hand with privatization of nature – it is no longer helpful in protecting nature and should be regarded with caution.